German Visa and Residence Permit Requirements for US Citizens

 - Two passport photographs*

-- A valid US passport (and a copy if applying in the US)
+- A valid US passport issued in the last ten years (and a copy if applying in the US)

 - An Anmeldebestätigung from the local authorities confirming that you have registered your German address (if applying in Germany; see the Anmeldung section below for more)